 The phone interview is an opportunity for the recruiter to share information about the Lottery, our benefits, culture, and of course the position.
 We are interested in learning more about you, your experience, and interest in working for the Lottery.

 After all phone interviews are completed, the recruiter will review the results with the Hiring Manager.
 The Hiring Manager will decide which candidates should move on to the in-person panel interview phase.

-Candidates who are selected for the in-person panel interview will receive an email invitation to self-schedule their interview time from a selection of time slots.
+Candidates who are selected for the panel interview will receive an email invitation to self-schedule their interview time from a selection of time slots.
 As with the phone interviews, candidates who do not schedule their interview times will not be considered further.

 The panel interview is an opportunity for you to meet the hiring manager and other team members in the organization.
 The interview phase will focus on the job and you will have time to ask more specific questions.

 After all panel interviews are completed, the Hiring Manager and other panel members will review the results and determine which candidate(s) will be invited to complete the security background investigation process.

 The Lottery is required by statute to complete an extensive security background check on all potential new hires.
 Once the background checks are complete we will work with the Hiring Manager to determine who will receive an offer of employment (Note: passing the security background check does not guarantee an offer of employment).